 4. CSRF Vulnerability

 Such situations generally occur when a client communicates with the server over an insecure connection, such as public WiFi, or a corporate or home network that is shared with a compromised computer.
 The Drupal Form API protects against CSRF using special tokens in the automatically added forms.
-Read here to know more about CSRF attacks and how to mitigate them.

-5. Cross Site Scripting Vulnerability
+5. Cross-Site Scripting Vulnerability

 Contact Astra to secure your Drupal website from such potential threats.